henrylukito/db2/README.md

 These functions will automatically add nodes, properties and others if they don't already exist, instead of being strict by throwing errors.

-These functions will automatically remove collections, properties, relationships when they become empty and will also delete their files.
+These functions will automatically remove collections, properties, relationships when they become empty (have no node) and will also delete their YAML files.

 ## Quicker way to add nodes/properties/relationships

-There is a function `quickset` that will keep looping for user input until it's exited with e.g., keyboard interrupt (ctrl+c).
+There is a function `quickset` that will keep looping for user input until it's keyboard interrupted (ctrl+c).

 The input has certain syntax: